California Lemon Law News + Info

 Ford Bronco Sport, Maverick Loss Of Motive Power: Recalls and Lawsuits Overview

-Ford 12-volt battery issues in Bronco Sport vehicles and Maverick pickup trucks has resulted in hundreds of thousands of recalled vehicles and a class action lawsuit against the auto manufacturer.
+Ford 12-volt battery issues in Bronco Sport vehicles and Maverick pickup trucks have resulted in hundreds of thousands of recalled vehicles and a class action lawsuit against the auto manufacturer.

-Ford Maverick and Bronco Sport vehicles may have faulty hazard lights, lose propulsion, experience inhibited Auto Stop/Start function or lose the ability to restart.
+Ford Maverick and Bronco Sport vehicles may experience issues with their hazard lights, lose propulsion, have an inhibited Auto Stop/Start function or lose the ability to restart.
 Ford’s recalls attribute these issues to battery degradation going undetected by the BCM or PCM software.

-The Ford battery lawsuit, which represents thousands of Bronco Sport and Maverick owners against Ford and Camel Group Battery, alleges that the 12-volt batteries are defective and cause sudden power loss and stalling.
+The Ford battery lawsuit, which represents thousands of Bronco Sport and Maverick owners against Ford and Camel Group Battery, alleges that the 12-volt batteries are defective, causing sudden power loss and stalling.

-These Ford battery recalls and lawsuits come after the National Highway Traffic Safety Administration issued a federal civil penalty of $165 million against Ford for its backup camera recall failures.1
+These Ford battery recalls and lawsuits follow the National Highway Traffic Safety Administration’s issuance of a $165 million federal civil penalty against Ford for its failures in recalling backup cameras.1

-Before the federal civil penalty, Ford had recalled more than 450,000 Ford Bronco Sport and Maverick vehicles for similar battery issues that reportedly lead to vehicle fires and property damage.
+Before the federal civil penalty, Ford had issued more than 450,000 Maverick and Ford Bronco Sport recalls for similar battery issues that reportedly led to vehicle fires and property damage.
 Ford is aware of at least 917 warranty reports, 11 field reports, and 54 customer complaints related to the loss of motive power.2

-Learn more about the Ford Bronco Sport and Maverick pickup truck battery recalls, Ford’s response to the 12-volt battery issue, the latest Ford battery class action lawsuit, and what you can do if your Ford vehicle has battery issues that your local dealership cannot seem to resolve.
+Learn more about the Ford Bronco Sport and Maverick recalls, Ford’s response to the 12-volt battery issue, the latest Ford battery class action lawsuit, and what you can do as a driver if your Ford vehicle has battery issues that your local dealership cannot seem to resolve.

 Table of Contents

-Ford has issued three recalls for 12-volt battery issues in Bronco Sport and Maverick vehicles.
+The Ford Bronco Sport recall for 12-volt battery issues is one of three recalls issued, including a similar recall for the Maverick.
 The first two recalls affected hundreds of thousands of Maverick pickup trucks and Bronco Sport models.
 The final recall addresses a much smaller population of 2021–2024 Bronco Sport and 2022–2023 Maverick owners.

 First Recall: Issued in 2024